Heavenly Shortbread With Just 3 Ingredients!

 Store Bought Scottish Shortbread

 I was brought up that you don't go visiting without bringing your host or hostess something.
-It doesn't have to be anything much, but do you know anyone who doesn't love to receive homemade cookies?
+It doesn't have to be a grand gesture, these would be perfect to offer.

 These also make wonderful birthday gifts.
 Simply place in a basket or box which is lined with fabric for a stunning display.